knutsoned/bevy_lazy_signals/README.md

 ## Rationale

-Some of the authors of popular reactive frameworks for JavaScript have been participating in an effort to create a Signal built-in that will provide a common API that can support a range of uses.
+Some of the authors of popular reactive frameworks for JavaScript have been participating in an effort to create a Signal built-in that will provide a common API to support a range of uses.
 For Bevy, such a library could help efforts to integrate UI frameworks, enable networking, support scripting, scene editing, and file operations.